7 Lucky Superstitions (and Their Weird Origins)

-Horseshoes have been used as a lucky symbol on coins, banners, and more for thousands of years.
+You can find lucky horseshoe symbols on coins, banners, barn doors, and more.
+They've been used for thousands of years.
 But how did the superstition of hanging a horseshoe on a wall or over a door come about?

 Many trace the superstition back to a story about a farrier named Dunstan, who became Archbishop of Canterbury in 959 AD.

 The legend goes that Dunstan was shoeing a horse when the devil came along.
-The devil thought that he, too, could travel farther and more comfortably if he wore shoes on his cloven hooves.
+The devil thought that he, like the animals, could travel farther and more comfortably if he wore shoes on his cloven hooves.

 Dunstan agreed to shoe the devil, but he played a trick on him and put the nails too close to the sensitive quick, where the hoof meets the skin.

 Some legends say that when you enter under a horseshoe, you must leave by the same door, or you'll take the home's luck with you.
-Others say that the horseshoe must be nailed to the wall with the points facing upwards so that all of the luck doesn't drain out.
+Others say that the horseshoe must be nailed to the wall with the points facing upwards so the luck doesn't drain out.